top of page

 When that happens, you don’t want to be scrambling to find new business.
 The time to think about your pipeline is when it’s full!

 By staying active on LinkedIn now, you’ll always know how to find clients when you need them.
+I like to think of this as having the engine turned on and going slowly, so that whenever you want to ramp it up in the future, you can.

 Inside my Leads on LinkedIn program, I teach a consistent, repeatable system that allows you to nurture your network and stay top-of-mind with your audience, without spending hours a day on LinkedIn.
 Just an hour a week is all that's needed from you to keep the strategy going.
+The system, just like an engine, can rev up or down based on your current season of business.

 Reason 2) You get to be picky about which clients you take